 Frustrated, Sandra decided to make some changes.
 She joined the neighborhood pool down the street from her home and started swimming.
 Not long, at first, just 10 lengths a day.
 Gradually, over the course of several months, she increased that distance to 20 lengths.
 After about a year, Sandra was swimming 36 lengths, or ½ mile, nearly every day.
 That ½ mile eventually stretched into a full mile.
 Last New Year’s Day, just before her 74th birthday, Sandra fulfilled her long-held goal of participating in Boston’s annual Polar Bear Plunge, during which locals dive into the icy waters of Dorchester Bay.

 The regular exercise, coupled with paying more attention to her diet, helped Sandra lose the 40-odd pounds she’d gained since being diagnosed with rheumatoid arthritis.
 She has more energy, no longer uses a cane, and has cut back on her medications.
 Her advice to would-be exercisers with arthritis?
 “Start slowly and work up to more time or distance very gradually.
 If you push yourself too hard, too quickly, you’ll get hurt.”

 If you have arthritis, exercise can help keep your joints mobile and your muscles strong.
 Swimming and other water-based exercise are especially good because they’re easy on the joints.
 So is tai chi, a low-impact, slow-motion exercise with origins in Chinese martial arts.
 Your local Arthritis Foundation office has information on exercise programs in your community, including both aquatic and land-based programs.

 You can read more about exercise and other self-care strategies for coping with this painful joint condition in the 2011 edition of “Arthritis: Keeping your joints healthy.”
-At this link, you’ll find an excerpt and a Table of Contents for this new Special Health Report from Harvard Health Publications.
+At this link, you’ll find an excerpt and a Table of Contents for this new Special Health Report from Harvard Health Publishing.